Arnavion/libjass/README.md

 8
 ```

-The rule names are derived from the methods on the [ParserRun class](http://arnavion.github.io/libjass/api.xhtml#./parser/parse.ParserRun).
+The rule names are derived from the methods on the [ParserRun class](https://arnavion.github.io/libjass/api.xhtml#./parser/parse.ParserRun).

 See the tests, particularly the ones in tests/unit/miscellaneous.js, for examples.

-### Can I contribute?

-Yes!
-Feature requests, suggestions, bug reports and pull requests are welcome!
-I'm especially looking for details and edge-cases of the ASS syntax that libjass doesn't support.

-You can also join the IRC channel in the links section below and ask any questions.

 ### Supported features